Arun-1997/Global_terrestrial_ecosystem/README.md

-# global_terrestrial_ecosystem
+# vegetation_grid_chennai
-A visualization of the different ecosystems using leaflet js
+The area coverage of vegetation is split grid wise over Chennai